-For UK alone, I have looked at 8 different financial statistics series, covering all-share equities, long conventional gilts and long index-linked gilts.
-Each had a return over 1 year and a yield, making 6.
-In addition, I have 2 inflation series, over 1 year and over 15 years, making 8 in all.
+For UK alone, I have looked at 2 different financial statistics series, covering all-share equities and long conventional gilts (index-linked gilts now excluded).
+Each had a return over 1 year and a yield, making 4 so far.
+There are also 2 inflation series, over 1 year and over 15 years, making 6 in all.
 As RPI has a longer true data series than for CPI or CPIH, I have stuck with RPI.

 For previous sums, until end-2019, I used 6 different experiences, since whittled down to 4.
 The financials have been modelled annually from end-1953 until end-2022 (“end-2014” was used for my original 2017 DWP submission).
 I have then split the data between end-1953 until end-1984 (“early”) and end-1985 until end-2022 (“later”), taking account of when index-linked gilts became a more mature market.
 The base data used are summarised for means and standard deviations.